hackgnar/gumstix-overo-images/README.md

 [![Follow Hackgnar](static/twitter_hackgnar.png)](https://twitter.com/hackgnar)

 ## OS Images for Gumstix Overo
 This repository houses OS images, documentation and scripts to assist in obtaining/building various Linux distributions for the Gumstix Overo ARM board.
+All of the Linux images here are configured to support USB networking on the Gumstix device for easy access via USB.

 This repository currently provides images, scripts and documentation building the following Linux distributions: